Bedlington Terriers

 Reputation With Children?

-The Bedlington Terrier is generally considered to be affectionate with children and ideally In families with very young children, should be raised with them.
+The Bedlington Terrier is affectionate and gets along well with children.
+Ideally, in families with very young children, it's best to be raised with them.
 He doesn't suffer rough handling gladly so keep that in mind.

-However, our view is that they do best with older children who have learned through having previous pets how to interact with them in a mature, gentle and considerate way.
+However, my view is that they do best with older children who have learned through having previous pets how to interact with them in a mature, gentle and considerate way.

 As with any dog breed, adult supervision is always recommended whenever children and pets play together.